borgbackup/borgbackup.github.io/support/fund.rst

 You can give general funds to the borgbackup members (the developers will then spend the funds as they deem fit, usually to create bounties).

+You can support us best by doing regular donations via BountySource Salt.

-You can use this as a general way to support us, if you do not have some specific bounty (see below).
+You can use the above, if you do not have some specific bounty (see below).

 If you want to encourage developers to fix some specific issue or implement some specific feature suggestion, you can post a new bounty or back an existing one